 - Do not use improper fuels.
 If improper fuels are used, the engine will be damaged. - Do not use leaded gasoline.
-Leaded gasoline can cause damage to your vehicle's three-way catalytic converters causing the emission control system to malfunction. - Gasoline engine: Do not use gasohol other than that stated here.
-Other gasohol may cause fuel system damage or vehicle performance problems. - Use of unleaded gasoline with an octane rating lower than 87 may result in engine knocking.
-Persistent knocking can lead to engine damage and should be corrected by refueling with higher octane unleaded gasoline.
+Leaded gasoline can cause damage to your vehicle's three-way catalytic converters causing the emission control system to malfunction. - Gasoline engine: Do not use gasohol other than the type previously stated. - Other gasohol may cause fuel system damage or vehicle performance problems. - Using unleaded gasoline with an octane number or rating lower than the level previously stated will cause persistent heavy knocking.
+At worst, this will lead to engine damage.